YOUR BEST CHOICE FOR JAPANESE GREEN TEA

 The Tea Master

-Yasuhiko Kiya the Third (heir and third owner of Kiya-horyouen) is a certified Japanese Tea Appraiser (out of a total of 39 in Japan).
+Yasuhiko Kiya the Third (heir and third owner of Kiya-horyouen) is a certified Japanese Tea Appraiser and holds the highest rank along 38 others in Japan.
 He works to spread new ideas and concepts about Japanese tea and promote Yame tea, Gyokuro and Tea culture in general.

 We are very honored to propose Kiya san's incredible teas and be able to collaborate together on news ways to enjoy green tea by going beyond the traditional ways (stay tuned !).